Ai-Quest88/pocket-penny-wizard/project_analysis.md

-# PennyWise - Personal Finance Management Application
+# Finsight - Personal Finance Management Application

 ## Overview

-PennyWise is a comprehensive personal finance management application built with React, TypeScript, and Supabase.
+Finsight is a comprehensive personal finance management application built with React, TypeScript, and Supabase.
 It provides multi-entity financial tracking with advanced features like multi-currency support, AI-powered transaction categorization, and detailed financial analytics.

 ## Core Technologies